 What is the difference between 9K and 18K gold?
 In the UK, jewellers tend to sell gold in these two purities.
-But what do they mean, and which is better?
-In our guide below we explain the differences in appearance, quality and price – so you can shop gold jewellery with confidence.
+Which is better?
+In this guide, we explain the differences, including appearance, quality and price.

 What are gold karats?

 A karat is a unit of gold purity.
 It refers to the amount of pure gold there is in a piece of jewellery.
 The abbreviation for karats is the letter “K”.

 How do karat measurements work?

 One karat represents 1/24th of the gold content in a piece of jewellery or another precious object.
 At the top of this scale, 24K gold is 100% pure gold and at the lower end, 9K gold contains 37.5% pure gold.

 You might be wondering what else is in your gold jewellery, if only a percentage of it is pure gold.
 The answer is that all gold that is used to make jewellery is mixed with alloy metals.
 Why?
 Because gold alone is a very soft metal.
 If used on its own, it would quickly bend out of shape.

 Therefore, the gold that is used to make jewellery must always be mixed with hard alloy metals.
 For example, 18K gold, which contains 75% pure gold, also contains 25% of secondary metals like silver or copper.

 What gold purities are there?